-SUBMITTING THE REQUEST.
-Incomplete or unsigned forms will delay processing, which may cause the student to miss testing with accommodations.
-The request must be submitted with a signed Test Accommodations Coordinator Header.
-Address all requests from your school as a group to: ACT State Test Accommodations (61), 2255 North Dubuque Road, PO Box 4071, Iowa City IA 52243-4071.
-All submissions must be received at ACT by February 1, 2001.
+SUBMITTING THIS REQUEST: Incomplete or unsigned forms will delay processing, which may result in the student having to test without accommodations.
+The request must be submitted with a Test Accommodations Coordinator Header signed by your school's designated Test Accommodations Coordinator.
+Requests from your school should be sent as a group to: ACT State Test Accommodations - IL, 301 ACT Drive, PO Box 4071, Iowa City, IA 52243-4071.
+All requests must be received at ACT by February 2, 2009.
 Early applications are encouraged.
-If ACT has questions about the information submitted, the Test Accommodations Coordinator will be contacted by fax.
+If ACT has questions about the information submitted, the Test Accommodations Coordinator will be contacted.